auth0/docs/articles/architecture-scenarios/implementation/b2c/b2c-authentication.md

 Authentication is the process of determining user identity.
 The result of authentication in an OIDC context is an ID Token.
 This token contains information about the user and should only be able to be obtained if the user authenticates using one or more factors as defined by the authorization server (the most common form being [user ID and password](#username-and-password-authentication)).
 There are a few things you may also need to consider in addition to obtaining an ID Token:

-* Do we also need an Access Token in order to call a shared API?
+* Do we also need an [Access Token](/tokens/overview-access-tokens) in order to call a shared API?
-* Is your application a single page application and only requires an ID Token?
+* Is your application a single page application and only requires an [ID Token](/tokens/id-token)?
 See [Implicit Grant](/api-auth/tutorials/implicit-grant) for more information.
-* Is your application a native application (mobile or desktop) and/or do you need a refresh token?
+* Is your application a native application (mobile or desktop) and/or do you need a [Refresh Token](/tokens/refresh-token/current)?
 See [Authorization Code Grant with PKCE](/api-auth/tutorials/authorization-code-grant-pkce) for more information.

 ::: warning
-Before you go live, you should ensure that only the grants that you are using for each application are enabled in your [configuration for the client](/applications/guides/update-grant-types-dashboard).
+Before you go live, you should ensure that **only** the grants that you are using for each application are enabled in your [configuration for your Application](/applications/guides/update-grant-types-dashboard).
 :::

 ### Implicit grant